How to Borrow Units on Prepaid Meter

 How Many Electricity Units can you Borrow on Prepaid Meter using Code

 The maximum number of electricity units you can borrow with the code is 5 units.
-However, when you borrow from VTU platforms, the units may be higher but they may come with terms and conditions.
+However, when you borrow from VTU platforms, the units may be higher, but they may come with terms and conditions.

 Conclusion